 The trading market for our common stock will depend in part on the research and reports that securities or industry analysts publish about us or our business.
-We currently have new research coverage by securities and industry analysts.
-If one or more of the analysts who covers us downgrades our stock or publishes inaccurate or unfavorable research about our business, our stock price would likely decline.
-If one or more of these analysts cease coverage of us or fails to publish reports on us regularly, demand for our stock could decrease, which could cause our stock price and trading volume to decline.
+We currently do not have new research coverage by securities and industry analysts.
+If we have coverage in the future and any analyst who covers us downgrades our stock or publishes inaccurate or unfavorable research about our business, our stock price would likely decline; or if any analyst ceases coverage of us or fails to publish reports on us regularly, demand for our stock could decrease, which could cause our stock price and trading volume to decline.